preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 .. image:: comment-social.png

-More about Yammer Integration
+More about Yammer integration
 ---------------------------------
-If Yammer Integration is set up on Page Collection level, you can choose to activate a two way integration of comments here by selecting "Enable Yammer sync".
+If Yammer integration is set up on page collection level, you can choose to activate a two way integration of comments here by selecting "Enable Yammer sync".
 When this option is on, a comment added in Yammer is also shown in Omnia.

 **Important note!** Due to limitations in the Yammer API, a comment on a comment is not placed as expected (but a comment on a post is).
 The comment on a comment is shown in Omnia, but is not indented, as you would expect it to be.
 This is a limitation in the Yammer API, not in Omnia.

-For more information about setting up Yammer Integration on Page Collection level, see: :doc:`Page Collection settingss </pages/page-collections/page-collection-settings/index>`
+For more information about setting up Yammer integration on page collection level, see: :doc:`Page collection settingss </pages/page-collections/page-collection-settings/index>`

 More information about setting up Yammer in Omnia is found here: :doc:`Setup Yammer in Omnia </setup/setup-yammer-in-omnia/index>`